Tag Archive 'application timeline'

 Dec 15 to 31, 2009 – The dreadful WAIT!

-Jan 1 to 15, 2010 – Applied to Tsinghua University in China, Interviewed and Waitlisted icon sad Happy Thanksgiving, and some Nourishment for the Upcoming MBA Application Grind
+Jan 1 to 15, 2010 – Applied to Tsinghua University in China, Interviewed and Waitlisted icon sad An MBA application journey, from GMAT prep to acceptance

 Jan 29, 2010 – Two days before the big event – IESE Assessment day, I get dinged by HKUST!